Tong-ST/Funcher/README.md

 Any recommend would be golden!

 ## Goal
-In this very first stage i just want to expand to be reliable on others WMs currently on Sway/Wayland maybe others wayland > Than tackle with x11 if we can make mpv play transparent background on x11
+In this very first stage i just want to expand to be reliable on others WMs currently on i3/x11 and Sway/Wayland plan to move port to others WMs as soon as possible

 ## Support
 - If you like this project consider support at [Ko-fi](https://www.ko-fi.com/goodywolf) a cup of coffees it's already whole days for me in Thailand :) haha